hemisemidemipresent/btd6-modding-tutorial/README.md

 The BloonsTD6_Mod_Helper has been renamed to BTD_Mod_Helper for compatibility with future games (sorry for the inconvenience).
 You need to download the new BTD_Mod_Helper from the link above in the tutorial.
 (There's a good chance you will then get the error above)

-### Caching Steam ID ...
-[API loaded no]

-Update your melonloader version to 0.3.0.
-If that doesn't work try these things:
-- try restarting steam
-- try running BTD6 as administrator
-- try turning off the firewall and antivirus
-- try reinstalling btd6 and melonloader
-- try restarting your pc
-- try updating the .net framework and visual c++
-- try removing broken outdated mods if you have any
-- if nothing worked, setup a windows VM to play mods

 ### MSVCP140.dll was not found